rhyslwells/Data-Archive/content/standardised/Q-Learning.md

 date modified: 1-08-2025
 tags: [algorithm, regressor]
 ---
-Q-learning is a value-based, model-free [[Reinforcement learning]] algorithm where the agent learns the optimal [[policy]] by updating Q-values based on the rewards received.
+Q-learning is a value-based, model-free [[Reinforcement learning]] algorithm where the agent learns the optimal [[Policy]] by updating Q-values based on the rewards received.
 It is particularly useful in discrete environments like grids.

 Uses a Q-Table which is populated by Q-values which are the maximum expected future reward for the given state and action.
 We improve the Q-Table in an iterative approach